- COVID-19 Information

 Become A Member

-Interested researchers, service providers, and decision-makers in Alberta, Saskatchewan, Manitoba, and the North West Territories are invited to become members of the CRISM Prairie Node.
+Interested researchers, service providers, and decision-makers in Alberta, Saskatchewan, Manitoba, and the 3 Territories are invited to become members of the CRISM Prairie Node.
 Members will have access to CRISM resources and support, and we anticipate that Members will become more or less active in the Node depending on opportunities and interests.
 If you would like to become affiliated with the CRISM Prairie Node, please access the online survey link below.
 It takes no more than 10 minutes to complete the questions.
 The survey asks about you and your interests, and by completing it, you will help us tailor regional Node activities to your interests.
-The information we collect will be used for planning purposes, will stored securely in a password-protected network, and will be used to develop a Node member database.
+The information we collect will be used for planning purposes, will be stored securely in a password-protected network, and will be used to develop a Node member database.

 Funded by the Canadian Institutes of Health Research